Highlights of the EAA Ray Scholarship Flight Training Program

-Once selected by the chapter, the candidate will be recommended to the EAA through an application process once he/she meets the above criteria.
-If approved by EAA, the scholarship recipient will have to comply with the following requirements:
+Once the candidate meets the above criteria the candidate will be recommended to EAA International through an application process.
+If approved by EAA, the scholarship recipient is expected to comply with the following requirements:

 - Partake in two hours of chapter volunteer service per month, such as: Young Eagles rally volunteering, volunteer at pancake breakfast/fly-ins, Chapter build project support, Chapter gatherings participation, Chapter social media and website maintenance